Medical Policy

 In a 2013 systematic review and meta-analysis, Ioppolo et al. included six RCTs on ESWT compared to sham treatment or placebo for calcific shoulder tendinopathy.
 Greater shoulder function and pain improvements were found at 6 months with ESWT over placebo.
 However, most studies were considered to be low quality.

-Aydın and Atiç (2018) reported the results of a single-blind RCT comparing radial ESWT vs. wrist-extensor splints (WES) in 67 subjects with unilateral lateral epicondylitis.
-ESWT was administered to 32 subjects and WES were worn by 35 subjects.
-The authors reported significant improvements in both groups with regard to VAS pain scores while at rest and while working, grip strength, and scores on both the Patient-Related Tennis Elbow Evaluation assessment (PRTEE-T) and the Nirschl function scale.
+Aydın and Atiç (2018) reported the results of a single-blind RCT comparing radial ESWT vs. wrist-extensor splints (WES) in 67 participants with unilateral lateral epicondylitis.
+ESWT was administered to 32 participants and WES were worn by 35 participants.
+The authors reported significant improvements in both groups with regard to VAS pain scores while at rest and while working, grip strength (GS), and scores on both the Patient-Related Tennis Elbow Evaluation assessment (PRTEE-T) and the Nirschl function scale.
 However, no significant differences were reported between treatment groups.

 These results are interesting, but the majority of available studies contain significant flaws limiting their generalizability.
 Further investigations are needed to fully understand the safety and efficacy of ESWT for lateral epicondylitis.